 -

-Utilize the Artboards Panel: The Artboards Panel (Window > Artboards) is your primary control center for managing artboards.
+make use of the Artboards Panel: The Artboards Panel (Window > Artboards) is your primary control center for managing artboards.
 It provides a list-based view of all artboards in your document, allowing you to easily select, rename, and rearrange them.
 To renumber artboards, simply drag and drop them within the panel to change their order.
 Illustrator automatically updates the artboard numbers to reflect the new arrangement.
 This is the most direct and reliable method for renumbering artboards.

 -

 Imagine you're designing a mobile app with dozens of screens.
-Renaming artboards like "Login_Screen," "Profile_Page," and "Settings_Menu" makes it much easier to navigate the document and locate specific screens.
+Renaming artboards like "Login_Screen," "Profile_Page," and "Settings_Menu" makes it much easier to handle the document and locate specific screens.
 This is particularly helpful when collaborating with other designers or developers who need to quickly understand the project structure.

 -